-Pepper-rosmarin Essential Oil Controls Cavity and Gum Disease Bacteria
+Pepper-Rosmarin Essential Oil Controls Cavities and Gum Disease

 For five days, each child used their respective toothpaste or mouthwash for one minute per day.
 The children who brushed did so for one minute and the children who used the mouthwash gargled for one minute per day.

 The researchers took saliva samples from each child before the treatment, after the treatment and for 30 days.
 With these saliva samples, the scientists measured the level of salivary Streptococcus mutans in each child.

 For those who are unaware of chlorhexidine, this is a convention chemical oral wash that has been shown to significantly reduce oral bacteria.
 The problem, however, is that the bacteria come back – and often in stronger, more pathogenic colonies.

 The research found that those who brushed with the herbal toothpaste had a decrease in Streptococcus mutans similar to those who used the chlorhexidine.

 However – and more importantly – after the five days and up to 30 days later, the chlorhexidine group’s counts of Streptococcus mutans had returned to the same levels as before the treatment began.